 "You're disgusting," Ai sniffled but calmed another wave of tears.
 "Fuck you, asshole.
 Get your own ride to Gev's house, I'm not helping you."

 Ai hated it, but Hakuo has a point.
-And after calming himself enough to focus on the road he walked with Hakuo to his brother's apartment and took the car, though, as he said he would he left Hakuo behind in the apartment.
+And after calming himself enough to focus on walking without a chance of being hit by traffic, he went with Hakuo to his brother's apartment and took the car and, as he said he would, he left Hakuo behind in the apartment.
 Let him rot there for all he cared.
 Because when he'd asked him out on the street if there was any way Yakusoku could come back, he got a reply of "Not if I have anything to say about it".
 What a jerk.

 December 21rst 2015.
 4:17pm

 Ludwig's funeral was a sea of emotions.
-The waves rolled over and up the little boats fueled with anger and hatred and love and misery were rocked and swayed almost capsizing for some and completely going under for others.
+The waves of emotion rolled over and up onto the little boats of humanity, the waves are fueled with anger and hatred and love and misery to rock and sway the vessel almost capsizing it for some, and taking it completely under for others.
 A deep yawning swell that had no bottom or even a top to have fallen from.
 It was just a lifetime of spinning in a void of wondering "how" and "why".

 Things weren't any better for Hakuo.
 He didn't know Ludwig very well, but he had pain because of him too.
 His final thoughts remain swirling in his head like an angry bee aiming to sting.
 Each time he tried sleeping soundly he was shot awake by a nightmare much too vivid for him.

-A dangerous amount of sleeping pills circulating in his system, making him groggy and lightheaded, he could hardly keep a firm grip on the phone in his hand where he looked at frozen moments captured on digital film not coming even a bit of the way close to the moments during the day they were taken.
+A dangerous amount of sleeping pills circulating in his system, making him groggy and lightheaded, Ludwig could hardly keep a firm grip on the phone in his hand from when he looked at frozen moments, captured on digital film.
 Then it happened, a flaming bottle thrown into the window of the car.
-He could feel every bit of the pain just by watching it.
+Hakuo could feel every bit of the pain just by watching it.
 The suffocating heat fogging up the oxygen in his medicated ready-for-sleep heavy functioning lungs, the different magnitudes of pain caused by the hungry flames eating into his skin closer and closer to the bone.
-The swelling blisters on his flesh as his hand gripped the steering wheel that was melting leather into his palm and the other suffering electrical burns from a sparking phone.
+The swelling blisters on his flesh as his hand gripped the steering wheel that was melting leather into his palm as the other suffered electrical burns from a sparking phone.

 It was madness!

-But the part that angered him and hurt him far worse than any fire ever could was knowing who'd done it and not being able to prove it to anyone.
+But the part that angered Hakuo, what hurt him far worse than any fire ever could was knowing who'd done it, and not being able to prove it to anyone.
 What could he say?
 "Hey, this guy did it because I dreamt of the victim's death and saw him do it?"
 Ha!
-That's a straight jacket worthy sentence if he's ever heard one.
+That's a straight jacket worthy sentence, if he's ever heard one.
 No. Chester Flint would have to pay by his hands.
 It was the only way that made sense.
 Gev can't do it.
 He's sloppy and crude, he'd be caught and jailed not ten minutes after the body is found cold.
-And frankly, jail is too kind for that worthless walking clump of festering shit.
+And frankly, jail is too kind for that worthless walking clump of festering shit that is Chester Flint.

 He has to take on the responsibility of the crude child's existence coming to punishment.
 Hell, he even wants to.
 That guy has fucked up one time too many and he needs to pay.
 But how?

-He looked over at Nolan Delgado, who drove him to and now home from the funeral.
+He looked over at Nolan Delgado, who drove him to and is currently driving him back home from the funeral.
 Gev refused to have anything to do with him once he'd left the apartment the morning after Ludwig's death.
 It was fine by him, it was to be expected.

 "I still can't believe he's really gone."
 Nono was saying to whom he still believes is his friend.